python-bonobo/bonobo/docs/guide/services.rst

   database DSN or target filesystem on command line (or with shell environment).
 * Pool based locks that ensure that only one (or n) transformations are using a given service at the same time.

-This is under heavy development, let us know what you think (slack may be a good place for this).
+This is under development, let us know what you think (slack may be a good place for this).

 Read more
 :::::::::

-todo: example code.
+* See https://github.com/hartym/bonobo-sqlalchemy/blob/work-in-progress/bonobo_sqlalchemy/writers.py#L19 for example usage (work in progress).